sysfatal/hacklab0x2/docs/index.md

 ## [Resurrection]
 _mar 26 mar 2024 18:14:56 CET_

-Here we are again, to hack for fun (not for profit).
+Here we are again.
+Lets hack for fun, not for profit.
 [google](https://google.es)

 ---